kevinburke/old-county-road/README.md

-# go html templates
+# Go html boilerplate

-This is a starter pack for doing web development with Go:
+This is a starter pack for doing web development with Go, with support for some of the things you'll usually want to add to an HTML web server:

-- Rendering templates
+- Adding templates and rendering them
-- Regex matching incoming routes
+- Regex matching for routes
-- Logging incoming requests
+- Logging requests responses
 - Serving static content
-- Watching/restarting the server after changes.
+- Watching/restarting the server after changes to CSS/templates
-- Loading configuration from a YAML file.
+- Loading configuration from a config file
+- Flash success and error messages

 Feel free to adapt as you see fit.